 The necessity of baptism for removing the sins from a believer is a debate that professing followers of Christ should participate in.
 However, the intent of this article is not to join in that debate.
 Rather, my goal is to simply illustrate that baptism is a topic that is important and that we should study diligently.
 I will attempt to do this by referencing many of the scriptures in the new testament that deal with the concept, with some commentary.

 There are at least 7 types of baptism in the Bible.
 This article deals specifically with water baptism (immersion in water).
-If you have questions about this topic, or any of the verses below, please consider leaving a comment below or contacting me.
+If you have questions about this topic, or any of the verses below, please consider leaving a comment below.